nicholaswunz/JEB-commentary-database/README.md

 - Methodology papers.

 ## Journals included
+Journals included in the search was decided by the authors of the commentary.
+This is by no means comphrehensive, and represents example journals in their respective field.

 - Comparative Physiology
 - Journal of Comparative Physiology A - Neuroethology, Sensory, Neural, and Behavioral Physiology
 - Journal of Comparative Physiology B - Biochemical, Systems, and Environmental Physiology